sudgy/nintendo_translations/README.md

 later rereleases of the game they actually changed this reference.
 </details>

+## Famicom Mukashibanashi: Yuyuki

+THIS GAME ISN'T FINISHED YET!
+At the time of writing I have only finished chapter one.

+The biggest note here relates to the names of the main characters.
+This game is based on the Chinese novel Journey to the West, and many of the characters here are directly from the novel.
+However, given that the game was made in Japan, the question arises: Should I use the Chinese names or the Japanese names?
+For example, if you read an English translation of Journey to the West, one of the main characters is called Sun Wukong.
+However, in Japan, he is known as Son Goku, which is the name used in this game.
+I was debating which to use, but I've noticed that Nintendo themselves have used the Japanese name in English translations in a few of their cameo appearances, such as a spirit in Super Smash Bros.
+Ultimate.
+Thus, to be consistent with Nintendo, I have chosen to use the Japanese names.
+For those of you who are familiar with the Chinese names, here's each of the character's Chinese and Japanese names (not yet finished since I haven't finished translating):\
+Sun Wukong: Son Goku\
+Chao seems to be an original character.

+If you've played Shin Onigashima using my scripts, you may notice that the text isn't vertical here.
+That's because through the efforts of lots of scripting, I've managed to get the text horizontal, despite the text originally being vertical!
+I may go back to Shin Onigashima to make this work there too, but that will be a fair bit of effort and for now I want to focus on translating more games.

+During chapter one, there are two name input screens.  **On these screens, do not push A or B!**  Instead, press start immediately.
+If you press start without inputting anything else, they will be given the default names ちゃお (Chao) and ごくう (Goku), which is what the script assumes their names will be.
+If you give them other names, the script will not be able to translate any of the messages that include their names.

 # Technical Details

 You might notice a bunch of .cpp files in addition to the Lua scripts.
 This is